 Do French People strike more than other countries?

 I would be remiss if I had a blog about Living in France, and not include the protests.
-If you read the headlines around the world, you might be under the impression that French People are “always” on strike.
+If you read the headlines around the world, you might be under the impression that people are “always” on strike in France.
 It is the part of life in Paris that is generally ignored by all those gushing Instagram photos.

 So do French people strike more than other countries?
 The European Trade Union Institute cheerfully points out that yes, in Europe, France is the champion of protests in Europe, with over 125+ days labor is lost to strike action.

 But other countries’ fight for workers’ rights too, depending on the period we look at.
 In certain years, Greece led the way, other times Spain, etc. There are various strikes in Canada as well, but those never make international headlines, mostly because the photos don’t show anything dramatic.